UCLComputerScience/COMP0016_2020_21_Team25/services/src/main/java/services/application/README.md

 You can also start the application using a Python script with the following command:

     python3 tools/run.py

+For simplicity, a shell script is included to run the service interaction as a RESTful API:

+    ./services

+Depending on your system configuration, you may need to give the script execution permissions which can only be done with administrator privileges (`sudo`):

+     chmod +x services

 And then perform your HTTP requests.
 For example, after the application is running, open a terminal and enter: